-Chunk Colbert (18??-1875) – Colbert established a reputation as a gunman during the early 1870’s, reputedly killing seven men in West Texas, New Mexico, and Colorado.
-In the early 1870’s, he shot and killed Charles Morris in Cimarron, New Mexico, after becoming convinced that Morris was a little too interested in Mrs. Colbert.
-However, he made a deadly mistake when he decided to tangle with the likes of a far superior gunfighter – that of Clay Allison.
+Chunk Colbert established a reputation as a gunman during the early 1870s, reputedly killing seven men in West Texas, New Mexico, and Colorado.
+In the early 1870s, he shot and killed Charles Morris in Cimarron, New Mexico, after becoming convinced that Morris was too interested in Mrs. Colbert.
+However, he made a deadly mistake when he decided to tangle with a far superior gunfighter – Clay Allison.

 On January 7, 1875, Colbert and Allison went to the Clifton House, an inn in Colfax County, New Mexico, after racing their horses in a quarter-mile trot.
 When the pair sat down for dinner, Colbert allegedly fancied that he could get the “drop” on Allison, who some say had killed his uncle nine years earlier.
-Guessing that there might be trouble, Clay was very cautious but, the talk was friendly as they enjoyed a large meal spread out before them.
-When they were seated it Colbert laid his gun in his lap and Allison laid his gun on the table.
-After the meal was finished Colbert suddenly reached for his gun under the table and leveled it towards Allison.
-The perceptive Allison followed suit and when Colbert’s gun nicked the table, the shot was deflected and Allison shot him in the head.
-Later Allison was asked why He had accepted to have a meal with him and answered, “Because I didn’t want to send a man to hell on an empty stomach.”
+Guessing there might be trouble, Clay was very cautious, but the talk was friendly as they enjoyed a large meal before them.
+When they were seated, Colbert laid his gun in his lap, and Allison laid his gun on the table.
+After the meal, Colbert suddenly reached for his gun under the table and leveled it toward Allison.
+The perceptive Allison followed suit, and when Colbert’s gun nicked the table, the shot was deflected, and Allison shot him in the head.
+Later Allison was asked why He had agreed to have a meal with him and answered, “Because I didn’t want to send a man to hell on an empty stomach.”
 Colbert was buried in an unmarked grave behind the Clifton House.

-Chunk’s friend, Charles Cooper disappeared soon after Chunk’s death.
-It was assumed he was killed by Clay Allison.
-Cooper was last seem on January 19, 1874.
-Allison was arrested for his murder but was soon released for due to the lack of evidence.
+Chunk’s friend, Charles Cooper, disappeared soon after Chunk’s death.
+It was assumed Clay Allison killed him.
+Cooper was last seen on January 19, 1874.
+Allison was arrested for his murder but was soon released due to the lack of evidence.